fmicompbio/orthos/README.md

-# deJUNKER
+# orthos

-deJUNKER is an R package for variance decomposition using conditional variational auto-encoders.
+`orthos` is an R package for variance decomposition using conditional variational auto-encoders.

 ## Function `decompose.var`
 `decompose.var` is a function that decomposes input contrasts to decoded and residual fractions according to a trained contrast encoder-decoder.